ZhuoWang2018/Query-centralized-Community-Search/README.md

 We give the codes here.
 The other resources can be obtained from https://pan.baidu.com/s/1htG9TIk.

 If you have any questions, please contact me through the email wangzhuo@iie.ac.cn or put the questions here.
 I will answer your questions sincerely.

+Our paper is under review.
+If you are interested in our work, please contact wangzhuo@iie.ac.cn for the paper.